 I am interested in having my dog attend daycare or boarding.
 What do I need to do?

 - Fill out the intake form and click the “SUBMIT” button at the bottom of the form.

 - Make sure your dog is current on Bordetella (kennel cough), DHLPP, and Rabies vaccines and obtain a copy to bring with you to the temperament test.

-- Bring your dog for a temperament test between 6:30 am & 8:00 am Mon – Fri. and don’t forget your shot records.
+- Temperament tests are by appointment only Mon – Thurs.
+Please call 508-210-2704 to schedule.
 If your dog passes the temperament test you can do daycare or boarding anytime.
-There is no charge for the temperament test but your dog will spend at least 6 hours in daycare and the cost is $27 for the daycare.
+There is no charge for the temperament test but your dog will spend at least 6 hours in daycare and the cost is $29 for the daycare.